Cancer - Statistics & Facts

 While incidence rates are increasing, cancer death rates have constantly fallen since 1990.
 Men have a higher risk of mortality from cancer than women.
 African-Americans are the ethnic group with the highest number of cancer-related deaths per 100,000 inhabitants.
 Lung and bronchial cancer cause the highest number of cancer-related deaths.
-In 2012, approximately 73,000 women and 88,000 men died from this type of cancer.
+Approximately 72,000 women and 87,000 men die from this type of cancer annually.
 The chance of surviving for a five-year period upon diagnosis has increased from 49 percent in the 1970s to 68 percent nowadays.

-was Roche’s Rituxan, generating three billion U.S. dollars of revenue in the same year.
-The United States is also a top global developer of new cancer drugs.
+The cancer drug market is the top pharmaceutical therapeutic area both in the United States, and worldwide.
+Expenditure on oncologic medicine in the U.S. was worth almost 28 billion U.S. dollars in 2013.
+The top cancer drug worldwide is Roche’s Rituxan, generating 7.5 billion U.S. dollars of revenue in 2013.
+The United States is a top global developer of new cancer drugs.
 In 2012, the number of cancer medicines in development was 981.
 Among them, the largest groups were aimed at treating lung, lymphoma, and breast cancer.

 Photo: istockphoto.com / hronos7

 |Number of deaths caused by cancer, worldwide||8,200k||Details →|